bkpravee/mc_springboot_test/README.md

 ## Introduction
 This document outlines the details as well as best practices in developing spring boot based REST API application that evaluates if 2 cities are connected based on origin and destination inputs.
-This project also includes Swagger API documentation, UNIT testSuite, Monitoring metrics (API statistics), Docker containerization to be used in container based environments such as docker, kubernetes, pivotal cloud foundry etc.in the cloud.
+This project also includes Swagger API documentation, UNIT testSuite, Monitoring metrics (API statistics), Docker containerization to be used in cloud based container environments such as docker, kubernetes, pivotal cloud foundry etc.

 This dcoument outlines
 > 1. Design Solution